Free online storage

 You can share OneDrive folders by creating a link.
 These folders are then visible to anyone you share the link with.
 You can set an expiry date for the links so shared folders are only visible to others for a specified period.

-What you get for free: Anyone with an Amazon account can get 5GB of free storage for photos, videos, music and documents.
-If you're an Amazon Prime customer, you get free unlimited storage for photos as well as 5GB of free storage for videos, music and documents.
+Amazon Prime customers got free unlimited storage for full-resolution photos as well as 5GB of free storage for videos, music and documents, but the 5GB is only for videos through Amazon Photos now.
 It's not worth forking out the £7.99 a month or £79 a year just for this, but if you're already a member, it's a bonus.

-If you're an iPhone or iPad user, you most likely use Apple iCloud to backup at least some of your data.
-It's well integrated into iOS – though also runs on Mac and now Windows – and automatically updates and stores your files across all connected devices.
+If you've an iPhone or iPad, you most likely use Apple iCloud to backup at least some of your data.
+It's well integrated into iOS – though also runs on Mac and Windows – and automatically updates and stores your files across all connected devices.

 What you get for free: The free version comes with 5GB of storage which you can use to backup photos, videos, mail, notes, calendars, app data, contacts and documents.
 If you're storing images or videos though you'll quickly run out of space, in which case we'd recommend one of the free photo storage services below.

-Additional iCloud features include Family Sharing – which allows up to six family in total to share iTunes, iBooks and App Store purchases, and photos – and Find My iPhone, in case you lose your phone or Apple device, which lets you track it down and lock it.
+Additional iCloud features include Family Sharing – which allows up to six family in total to share Apple Music, Apple TV+, App Store purchases and photos – and Find My, which lets you track it down and remotely lock your Apple device in the event it's lost or stolen.

 Launched back in 2008, Dropbox is one of the biggest names in online storage.
 The easiest way to use it is by installing it on your machine/device, which allows for automatic backups via its mobile apps or (of folders) on desktop.